Ophthalmic Specialist Training

-The Eye Logbook is an online surgical logbook for ophthalmologists, designed for the simple entry and analysis of ophthalmic surgical data.
+The Eye Logbook is the online surgical logbook for ophthalmologists, designed for the entry and analysis of ophthalmic surgical data.
 Surgical information is displayed in both tabular and graphical forms allowing the easy analysis of data for training progress, audit and revalidation purposes.
 The Eye Logbook is a prerequisite for award of the CCT / CESR(CP) and entry onto the Specialist Register.

 Trainees will need to pass three exams in order to progress through training:

 - Part 1 FRCOphth, which trainees will need to pass before they enter into the third year of ophthalmic specialist training